 - 2. Laboratory Proficiency Testing To ensure there are adequate laboratory controls and appropriate quality assurance procedures, the Permittee shall conduct an annual laboratory proficiency test for the analysis of all pollutant parameters performed within their facility laboratory and reported as required by their NPDES permit.
 Proficiency Test samples must be obtained from an accredited laboratory or as part of an EPA DMR-QA study.
-Results shall be submitted to the Secretary by December 31, annually, beginning in 2021. - 3.
-Operation, Management, and Emergency Response Plan (OMERP) As required by the revisions to 10 V.S.A.
-Section 1278, promulgated in the 2006 legislative session, the Permittee shall prepare and submit to the Agency for review and approval an updated Operation, Management, and Emergency Response Plan for the WWTF, sewage pump/ejector stations, stream crossings, and sewage collection system. - 4.
+Results shall be submitted to the Secretary by December 31, annually. - 3.
+Operation, Management, and Emergency Response Plans As required by the revisions to 10 V.S.A.
+Section 1278, promulgated in the 2006 legislative session, Section I.F has been included in the draft permit.
+This condition requires that the Permittee implement the Operation, Management, and Emergency Response Plans for the WWTF, sewage pump/ejector stations, and stream crossings as approved by the Agency on October 6, 2008.
+Updates to the inspection schedule will be approved by the Agency prior to issuing the final permit. - 4.
 Engineering Evaluation An engineering evaluation condition is included in this permit.
 This condition requires the Permittee to conduct an in-depth inspection and report of the treatment facility to identify and repair equipment, processes, and other possible deficiencies which may adversely affect effluent quality or proper operation.
+This type of evaluation is required once every 20 years.
+The Stowe WWTF completed construction in circa 2000.
+The engineering evaluation for the WWTF is due in December 2024.
+The lower village pump station was built in 1978 and has upgrades but is the oldest part of the collection system.
+Approximately 60% of the total wastewater flow enters the WWTF through this pump station.
+The engineering evaluation for this pump station is due in December 2022.

-This type of evaluation is required once every 20 years and per DEC records an engineering evaluation has not been completed for the facility. - 5.
-Electric Power Failure Plan To ensure the facility can continue operations even during the event of a power failure, within 90 days of the effective date of the permit, the Permittee must submit to the Secretary updated documentation addressing how the discharge will be handled in the event of an electric power outage. - 6.
+- 5. Emergency Power Failure Plan To ensure the facility can continue operations even during the event of a power failure, within 90 days of the effective date of the permit, the Permittee must submit to the Secretary updated documentation addressing how the discharge will be handled in the event of an electric power outage. - 6.
 Electronic Reporting The EPA recently promulgated a final rule to modernize the Clean Water Act reporting for municipalities, industries, and other facilities by converting to an electronic data reporting system.
 The final rule requires the inclusion of electronic reporting requirements in NPDES permits that become effective after December 21, 2015.
 The rule requires that NPDES regulated entities that are required to submit discharge monitoring reports (DMRs), including majors and nonmajors, individually permitted or covered by a general permit, must do so electronically after December 2016.
 The Secretary has created an electronic reporting system for DMRs and has recently trained facilities in its use.
-As of December 2020, these NPDES facilities will also be expected to submit additional information electronically as specified in Appendix A in 40 CFR part 127.

-- 7. Noncompliance Notification As required by the passage of 10 V.S.A. §1295, promulgated in the 2016 legislative session, Condition II.D.3. has been included in the proposed permit.
+As of December 2020, these NPDES facilities will also be expected to submit additional information electronically as specified in Appendix A in 40 CFR part 127. - 7.
+Noncompliance Notification As required by the passage of 10 V.S.A. §1295, promulgated in the 2016 legislative session, Condition II.D.3. has been included in the proposed permit.
 Section 1295 requires the Permittee to provide public notification of untreated discharges from wastewater facilities.
 The Permittee is required to post a public alert within one hour of discovery and submit to the Secretary specified information regarding the discharge within 12 hours of discovery. - 8.
 Reopener - This draft permit includes a reopener whereby the Secretary reserves the right to reopen and amend the permit to implement an integrated plan to address multiple Clean Water Act obligations.

-E. Reasonable Potential Analysis
+A. Reasonable Potential Analysis